 Matt Bryden is a poet and teacher living in Devon.
 He has published a pamphlet Night Porter (Templar) and a first collection Boxing the Compass (Templar).
 He was winner of the Charroux Memoir Prize and the William Soutar Prize in 2019.
 In 2018, he won a Literature Matters award from the Royal Society of Literature.
-His new pamphlet is forthcoming from Live Canon.

-'A Gelato or Two' by Reshma Ruia
+A Gelato or Two by Reshma Ruia